-Upon the dissolution of the Lake Forest Redevelopment Agency on February 1, 2012, \$486,380 of rehabilitation loans receivable were transferred to the Authority.
-The rehabilitation loans are for home repairs and improvements of qualified applicants and consist of zero-interest deferred loans and 3% annual interest with fifteen years to maturity loans.
+The Authority's rehabilitation loans are for home repairs and improvements of qualified applicants and consist of zero-interest deferred loans and 3% annual interest with fifteen years to maturity loans.
 The total principal payment is due at the time of sale or transfer of title of the property.
-As of June 30, 2012, the balance of these loans is \$463,380.
-See Note 5.
+As of June 30, 2013, the balance of these loans is \$391,387.